Dharma: Hinduism

 Dharma is an organising principle in Hinduism that applies to human beings in solitude, in their interaction with human beings and nature, as well as between inanimate objects, to all of cosmos and its parts.
-It refers to the order and customs which make life and universe possible, and includes behaviours, rituals, rules that govern society, and ethics.
+It refers to the order and customs which make life and the universe possible, and includes behaviours, rituals, rules that govern society, and ethics.
 Hindu dharma includes the religious duties, moral rights and duties of each individual, as well as behaviours that enable social order, right conduct, and those that are virtuous.
 Dharma, according to Van Buitenen, is that which all existing beings must accept and respect to sustain harmony and order in the world.
 It is neither the act nor the result, but the natural laws that guide the act and create the result to prevent chaos in the world.
-It is innate characteristic, that makes the being what it is.
-It is, claims Van Buitenen, the pursuit and execution of one's nature and true calling, thus playing one's role in cosmic concert.
-In Hinduism, it is the dharma of the bee to make honey, of cow to give milk, of sun to radiate sunshine, of river to flow.
+It is an innate characteristic that makes the being what it is.
+It is, claims Van Buitenen, the pursuit and execution of one's nature and true calling, thus playing one's role in the cosmic concert.
+In Hinduism, it is the dharma of the bee to make honey, of cow to give milk, of the sun to radiate sunshine, of the river to flow.
 In terms of humanity, dharma is the need for, the effect of and essence of service and interconnectedness of all life.
 This includes duties, rights, laws, conduct, virtues and "right way of living".

 In its true essence, dharma means for a Hindu to "expand the mind".
 Furthermore, it represents the direct connection between the individual and the societal phenomena that bind the society together.
-In the way societal phenomena affect the conscience of the individual, similarly may the actions of an individual alter the course of the society, for better or for worse.
+In the way societal phenomena affect the conscience of the individual, similarly may the actions of an individual alter the course of society, for better or for worse.
 This has been subtly echoed by the credo धर्मो धारयति प्रजा: meaning dharma is that which holds and provides support to the social construct.

 In Hinduism, dharma generally includes various aspects: